 - 1. If a student/staff member/visitor is involved in an accident in school, the school nurse should be called. - 2.
-In the absence of a school nurse one of the first aiders should be called. - 3.
-On arrival at the scene of the accident the nurse / first aider should assess the situation ensuring both their personal safety and the safety of others.
+In the absence of a school nurse one of the first aiders should be called.

+3. On arrival at the scene of the accident the nurse / first aider should assess the situation ensuring both their personal safety and the safety of others.
 Appropriate action will then be taken and medical attention sought if required.
-Medical attention will involve either a 999 call for paramedic support, transfer to hospital, or contacting parents to arrange GP assessment. - 4.
-If the casualty has sustained a head injury, medical attention may be advised.
-However, in the case of a minor head injury, treatment will be in school and Head Injury Advice will be either given to parents upon collection or emailed to them - 5.
-The school accident form should be completed by a witness to the accident or the first member of staff at the scene, via Evolve.
-Where appropriate the incident will be reported to the Health and Safety Executive (HSE) by the H&S Officer, following the RIDDOR (Reporting of Injuries, Disease and Dangerous Occurrence Regulations 1995) or COSHH (Care of Substances Hazardous to Health) guidelines.
+Medical attention will involve either a 999 call for paramedic support, transfer to hospital, or contacting parents to arrange GP assessment.

+4. If the casualty has sustained a head injury, medical attention may be advised.
+However, in the case of a minor head injury, treatment will be in school and Head Injury Advice will be either given to parents upon collection or emailed to them

+5. The accident should be reported by a witness to the accident or the first member of staff at the scene, via EVOLVE.
+Where required the incident will be reported to the Health and Safety Executive (HSE) by the Director of Finance & Operations or the Head of Health & Safety, in accordance with RIDDOR (Reporting of Injuries, Disease and Dangerous Occurrence Regulations 2013).